10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 If I encounter a grizzly bear, what should I do?

-If you see a grizzly bear, avoid direct eye contact, speak in a calm and low voice, and slowly back away without turning your back on the bear.
+Avoid direct eye contact, speak in a calm and low voice, and slowly back away without turning your back on the bear.
 Do not run, as this might trigger a chase.

 Are black widow spider bites fatal?

 While the venom of a black widow is potent, fatalities in healthy adults are rare.
-However, children, the elderly, and those with compromised immune systems are at a higher risk.
+But, children, the elderly, and those with compromised immune systems are at a higher risk.
 It’s crucial to seek medical attention immediately after a bite.

 What’s the best way to avoid encounters with these animals?